iPhone Text Effects: Tips and Tricks

 Bonus: Cricket Wireless stores are all over the place, so you’re never far from in-person assistance if you need it.

-Google Fi is a popular and well-regarded prepaid carrier that offers service aboard T-Mobile’s powerful national network.
-The carrier’s Unlimited Standard is one of the best budget plans on the market, including as it does 50GB of high-speed premium cellular data, a healthy 25GB of dedicated hotspot data, and free service in Mexico and Canada.
+The carrier’s Unlimited Standard is one of the best deals on the market, including as it does 50GB of high-speed premium cellular data, a healthy 25GB of dedicated hotspot data, and free service in Mexico and Canada.

 Google Fi’s Unlimited Standard costs just $25/month per line, so your grand total for four lines of service is just $100/month.

 Another great premium family plan is AT&T's Unlimited Premium PL offering.
-It includes unlimited premium data—no deprioritization, ever—along with a generous 60GB mobile hotspot data allowance

 Unlimited Ultimate comes down in price to $65/month per line when you add three lines, or just $55/month per line when you add four.
 If you have a data-hungry family that does a lot of hotspotting, this is the plan for you.

-The plan costs $100/month for one line, but comes down to a more reasonable $56.66/month per line when you sign up for three lines, or $53.75/month per line when you add four.
+One of the best family plans available right now is T-Mobile’s Experience Beyond.
+It costs $100/month for one line, but comes down to a reasonable $56.66/month per line when you sign up for three lines, or $53.75/month per line when you add four.